albertyang2007/API-Gateway/cassandra/README.md

 kubectl exec -ti cassandra-0 -- nodetool status kubectl exec -ti cassandra-0 -- /bin/bash

+To removenode that is DN:
+nodetool removenode hostId force

 if the cassandra cluster status is not correct, pls check the docker logs k8s_cassandra_pod_id for the issue of 'unable to gossip with any seeds', pls make sure the istio outbound traffic is allow any cd /home/eyaweiw/istio/istio-1.7.4